syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 👯‍♂️ Using this field in the controller
 ==============

 Now that there is a new `imageTag` field, you can use this to personalize the log line.
-Change the existing log line in the controller to:
+Change the existing log line found at `website_controller.go:57` in the controller to:

 ```
   // Use the `ImageTag` field from the website spec to personalise the log